 - The project must be anchored at a university, hospital or other non-profit research institution in Denmark and during the project, applicants must be primarily employed, and have their primary research group, in Denmark.

 - Recipients of this grant must contribute to the pre-graduate teaching environment at their host institution.
 A Distinguished Investigator grant must not be used to cover a teaching substitute for the applicant.

-Applications must be completed and submitted using the Foundation’s electronic application system (the green ‘Apply’ button at the top of the screen).
-The call will not be visible and the application cannot be initiated until the indicated ‘Application opens’ date.
+Submit your application via the Foundation’s electronic application system (the green ‘Apply’ button at the top of the screen) from the indicated ‘Application opens’ date.

 Please read ”Information and Guidelines for Applicants – Distinguished Investigator 2020 Bioscience and Basic Biomedicine” carefully before initiating the application process.
 Additional and essential information is found in these guidelines.